Lunar New Year celebration in Seattle's Chinatown-International District. Photo credit: Cham Bunphoath

 Lunar New Year books for preschoolers

-Before taking your kids to an event, try reading some books together to show them Lunar New Year traditions.
+Before taking your kids to an event, try reading some books together to learn about Lunar New Year traditions.
 Here are our favorites:

 1. "Bringing in the New Year" by Grace Lin: Bright colors and simple text highlight the most important traditions around New Year.

 2. "This Next New Year" by Janet Wong: A young boy celebrates the Lunar New Year with all his neighbors and friends.
 The book is cross-culturally inclusive and its message is universal: Everyone has dreams and hopes for a fresh start.